 On top of the mandatory courses and master’s thesis, students have to pass 5 elective courses worth 30 EC in total.
 Students are expected to choose one of the following specializations:

 To qualify for a certain specialization a students should pass at least three courses from the relevant courses, including the core course (the course which is on the top of the list, marked in bold).
 Students are strongly recommended to write their thesis in line with the specialization.

-A deficiency on databases is the most frequent deficiency for direct admission which is a required knowledge for the mandatory course Data Engineering in year 1/semester 1.
-Hence, we will allow homologation in year 1 by delaying Data Engineering (course code JM0140) to year 2.
-In addition, students enrolled via the homologation program follow the pre-master’s course Foundations of Databases (course code JBP051) as a part of their examination program (i.e. as an elective) in their second semester.
+A deficiency on databases is the most frequent deficiency for direct admission that is a required knowledge for the mandatory course Data Engineering in year 1/semester 1.
+Hence, we will allow homologation in year 1 by delaying Data Engineering to year 2.
+In addition, students enrolled via the homologation program follow the pre-master’s course Foundations of Databases as a part of their examination program (i.e. as an elective) in their second semester.
 Consequently, students in the homologation program follow the course Data Engineering in the second year.

-Instead of Data Engineering, students follow an elective course in year 1/semester 1: Natural Language Processing (course code JM2050).
+Instead of Data Engineering, students follow an elective course in year 1/semester 1, which is Natural Language Processing .

 If a student follows the homologation program starting as of February, the student follows Foundations of Databases in its first semester.
 In case the course is passed, the student can take Data Engineering in its second semester.